JackObid/aws-terraform-dev-container/README.md

 ## References
-- [Terraform by HashiCorp](https://www.terraform.io) - Terraform is an open-source infrastructure as code software tool that enables you to safely and predictably create, change, and improve infrastructure.
+- [Terraform by HashiCorp](https://www.terraform.io) - Terraform is an open-source infrastructure as a code software tool that enables you to safely and predictably create, change, and improve infrastructure.
 - [Changelog](CHANGELOG.md) - All notable changes.
 - [Code Of Conduct](CODE_OF_CONDUCT.md) - Amazon Open Source Code of Conduct
 - [Contributing](CONTRIBUTING.md) - Learn how to contribute